Construction helmet service life

 A construction helmet is an important safety tool for anyone working in construction or other industries where there is a risk of head injury.
 It is therefore essential that a construction helmet is in good condition and complies with safety standards.
 But what is the service life of a construction helmet and when is it time to replace a construction helmet?

-In most cases, the service life of a construction helmet will be around about three to five years are.
-However, this does depend on several factors, such as how intensively the helmet is used, how it is stored when not in use, and how well it is maintained.
+In most cases, the service life of a hard hat about three to five years are.
+However, this depends on several factors, such as how intensive the helmet is used, how the helmet is saved when not in use, and how good he is maintained

-So, on average, a construction helmet lasts a maximum of five years.
-Like all PPE (personal protective equipment), the helmet can show wear over time.
-This can lead to less protection for the head.
+So a construction helmet goes on average so last up to five years.
+Like all PPE (personal protective equipment), helmets can show wear over time.
+This can result in less protection for the head.
 We therefore strongly recommend replacing a construction helmet when it reaches the end of its service life.

 How do you know when it's time to replace your construction helmet?